-The list includes fifty points that consist of a short 140-character descriptions and simple yet hilarious illustrations.
-All of them are brief, easy to digest nuggets of wisdom that you can print out and hang over your desk.
+The list includes fifty points that consist of short, 140-character descriptions, and simple yet hilarious illustrations that are little nuggets of graphic design-related wisdom that you can print out and hang over your desk.

 1. You are not the first.